 Evidence of previous or recent peat instability may provide an indication that a particular area may be prone to further instability.
-Peat hags and evidence of erosion was noted at a number of locations across the Site.

-Table 4.2.1 shows the relationship between the Q_LRA numerical value assigned to the factor 'Signs of Instability' and increasing probability that this factor will affect the overall peat stability Risk Rating score.
+Table 4.2 shows the relationship between the Q∟RA numerical value assigned to the factor 'Signs of Instability' and increasing probability that this factor will affect the overall peat stability Risk Rating score.